 “My God, I believe, I adore, I hope and I love You.
 I ask pardon for those who do not believe, do not adore, do not hope and do not love You.”

-The children prayer with the Angel.
+The children repeated the prayer with the Angel.
 Rising, he told them –

 “Pray thus.
 The Hearts of Jesus and Mary are attentive to the voice of your supplications.”

 Lucia said these words seemed to engrave themselves in the minds of the children, so that “we could never forget them”.
-Afterwards, the children would spend long hours prostrate, praying these prayers over and over.
+Afterwards, the children would spend long hours prostrate, praying this prayer over and over.

-Some time later, the children were playing at the well in the garden of their parents, when the Angel appeared once more and gently scolded them –
+Some time later, the children were playing at the well in the garden of their parents home, when the Angel appeared once more and gently scolded them –

 “What are you doing?
 Pray!
 Pray very much!
 The most holy Hearts of Jesus and Mary have designs of mercy on you.
 Offer prayers and sacrifices constantly to the Most High.
 Make of everything you can a sacrifice, and offer it to God as an act of reparation for the sins by which He is offended, and in supplication for the conversion of sinners.
 I am it’s Angel guardian, the Angel of Portugal.
 Above all, accept and bear with submission the suffering which the Lord will send you.”